 Built by great master Uisang, the Beomeosa is a head temple of the Jogye Order of Korean Buddhism in Geumjeong, Busan, South Korea.
 The temple is situated at the edge of Geumjeongsan Mountain, located north of Busan.
 The Buddhist temple has fascinating stories and history.
 Built during the Silla Dynasty, the temple has played a pivotal role in the Korean Buddhist community.

 The striving verdure of the surroundings makes its perfect land for peace earning.
-When life gets too busy, and stress takes over, a break to Beomeosa Temple can be awarding in its true sense.
-Beomeosa Temple is meditation-based; people come here to clear their minds.
+When life gets too busy and stress takes over, a break to Beomeosa Temple can be awarding in its true sense.
+Beomeosa Temple is a perfect place for meditation; people come here to clear their minds.
 The temple located in the valley makes it a more suitable environment to attain Nirvana.
 Tourists come here to learn about Buddhist culture and tradition and also come here to enjoy the shaded waters neighboring the temple grounds each summer.
 Both Mt.
 Geumjeongsan and Beomeosa Temple are extraordinary sites.
 You get a two-in-one experience at one outing.

-The stream has a depth about ankle-to-knee length, and you can dip your feet at the valley’s cool and clear water to relieve your aches and pain.
+The stream has a depth of about ankle-to-knee length, and you can dip your feet in the valley’s cool and clear water to relieve your aches and pain.

 Daecheonheon Stream is the perfect place to cool down during summer heat.
+The stream’s mouth opens at Geumjeongsan Fortress Mountain.
 The stream wind blows through the rocky terrain towards Hwamyeong-dong.
-The stream’s mouth opens at Geumjeongsan Fortress Mountain.
 From the valleys in Busan, the cool water flows through Hwamyeong-dong and eventually pours down into the Nakdonggang River.
-Aegiso Pool, nestled among the pine forest-lined valleys of Busan, is formed by several convergent valley’s waters.
+Aegiso Pool, nestled among the pine forest-lined valleys of Busan, is formed by several convergent valley waters.

 Don’t forget to check out these other South Korea travel posts: